scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 .. figure:: example.png

-   Output from the example code block.
+   Output from the example code which calculates the sum of two random dice rolls.
 The top plot shows a histogram of the 2-dice sum, the middle plot shows the randomness over the set of rolls, and the bottom plot shows that each of the dice contributes 50% to the variance of the sum (i.e, they are weighted equally). :label:`figexample`

 Summary
 =======